Best movies like The Climax

 The screen's classic of suspense!

 A unique, carefully handpicked, selection of the best movies like The Climax Starring Boris Karloff, Susanna Foster, Turhan Bey, Gale Sondergaard, and more.
-If you liked The Climax then you may also like: The Opry House, Carnegie Hall, The Country Girl, The Dead Pit, A Double Life and many more popular movies featured on this list.
+If you liked The Climax then you may also like: The Opry House, Carnegie Hall, The Country Girl, A Double Life, The Phantom of the Opera and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 movie